rfilipo/HBR-RFCs/rfc1.md

 The oppressed is always invisible, excluded.
 Every individual feels some oppression.
 Tech professionals suffer oppressions also, maybe more than normal professionals.

-Education is the main action for achieving the goals, so let's present the 3 points from educator Paulo Freire, linking the anthropology of the oppressed with a method to teach.
+Education is the main action for achieving the goals, so let's present the 3 points from educator Paulo Freire, linking the anthropology of the oppressed with a method of teaching.

 | Anthropology                       |  Method                |
 | ---------------------------------  | ---------------------- |